SanCo Logo Trusted Sourcing Partner • 25+ Years of Experience

 🟦 Rolled Ring Forging

-• Seamless rings from 3″ to 120″+ diameter
+Seamless rings from 3″ to 120″+ diameter — gear blanks, bearing races, flanges, turbines.

 🟨 Upset Forging

-• Often used for fasteners, shafts, and flanged parts
+Often used for fasteners, shafts, and flanged parts.

 🔶 Cold Forging